Jesmond

 Jesmond has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Seven projects have been identified by AreaSearch as potentially impacting the area.
-Notable among these are: 9 Gothic Street Student Accommodation, Callaghan Campus Heart, John Hunter Health and Innovation Precinct, and Lambton Park Master Plan.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified seven projects that may impact this region.
+Notable projects include 9 Gothic Street Student Accommodation, Callaghan Campus Heart, John Hunter Health and Innovation Precinct, and Lambton Park Master Plan.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.